jonboland/FeedSleepRepeat/README.md

 If you haven't used the app before, the first step is to create a baby record.

-To do this, start by inserting the baby's first and last names into the *Baby name* field — they should be separated by a single space.
+To do this, start by inserting the baby's first and last names into the *Baby name* field, separated by a single space.
-Then add the baby's date of birth in the *Date of birth* field.
+Then add the baby's date of birth to the *Date of birth* field.

 You can now click the Create button to add the baby's record to the database.

+Note that it's possible to create as many different baby records as you like.

 #### Select